 Step 4: Project Your Agent Count & Closings

-The type of agent you choose to recruit and the size of your brokerage will significantly determine your real estate brokerage’s overall profitability.
+The type of agent you choose to recruit and the size of your brokerage will have significant impacts on your real estate brokerage’s overall profitability.

-It’s no secret that newer agents sell fewer and less expensive homes than agents who have been in the business for five to 10 years.
+It’s no secret that newer agents sell fewer homes—and less expensive ones at that—than agents who have been in the business for five to 10 years.
 Therefore, if your brokerage is geared toward newer agents, you will need more of them to generate enough closings and revenue to cover your expenses.

 Using the real estate brokerage budget worksheet, estimate your month-over-month agent count.
 Be conservative in your estimates.
-Keep in mind that you will have some agents who won’t ever produce and some agents who will leave your brokerage.
+Keep in mind that you will likely have some agents who won’t ever produce and others who will leave your brokerage.

-When you enter your agents, the worksheet will automatically calculate the closings and commission income based on the estimates you entered in Step 2.
-If you wish to adjust the number of transactions your agents close, you can return to Step 2 and adjust the Average Transactions per Agent.
+When you enter your agents, the worksheet will automatically calculate the closings and commission income based on the estimates you entered in step two.
+If you wish to adjust the number of transactions your agents close, you can return to step two and adjust the average transactions per agent.

 Once you have completed your month-over-month agent count, move to the revenue section to complete the budget worksheet.

 Additional revenue sources can come from renting office space to your agents or vendors.
 In some states, you may also be able to secure additional revenue through mortgage, insurance, title, or escrow services.

 Enter Your Revenue Into the Budget Worksheet

-The Split Income and Monthly Bill will automatically calculate from the estimates you provided in Step 2.
-If your real estate brokerage has office space and offers shared or private office space for rent, add it to the worksheet under Agent Office Rent.
+The split income and monthly bill sections will automatically calculate from the estimates you provided in step two.
+If your real estate brokerage has office space and offers shared or private office space for rent, add it to the worksheet under agent office rent.

-Don’t forget to account for additional revenue opportunities like training and event sponsorships, vendor marketing agreements, and renting out your extra office space.
+Don’t forget to account for additional revenue opportunities like training, event sponsorships, and vendor marketing agreements.

 Step 6: Calculate Your Profit!

-The secret is knowing your loss and being prepared by having enough money set aside to cover the losses until you are consistently profitable.
+The secret is knowing this in advance and being prepared by having enough money set aside to cover the losses until you are consistently profitable.

 Adjusting Your Brokerage Budget: Easy Areas to Cut Costs

 If you’re losing more money than you are comfortable with, you may need to adjust your business plan or budget.
-Be cautious when you are adjusting your budget.
+Be cautious with this.
 It is easy to get swept up in the possibilities of success and overlook the actual difficulty of achieving some of your goals.

 Keep a clear head and have someone else review your budget for overly optimistic assumptions and inaccuracies.
 Here are some tips to follow when making adjustments to your budget.